christianromo1/christianromo1/README.md

 ## About
 Hi!
 Nice to meet you—I'm a first-generation graduate of Loyola University Chicago with a B.S. in Cybersecurity, a minor in Computer Crime & Forensics, and CompTIA Security+ certification.
 I'm currently pursuing my CCNA and enrolled in CodePath's Intermediate Cybersecurity course to deepen my networking knowledge and build blue-team fundamentals with SIEM systems.
 Five years in customer-facing roles sharpened skills such as clear communication, quick problem-solving, adaptability, and close attention to detail; skills I've since applied to network analysis, digital forensics, and penetration testing through coursework, labs, and competition.
 I have multiple top-percentile rankings across 3 consecutive National Cyber League seasons, including a Top 7% national finish in Network Traffic Analysis.
 I've completed consecutive MetaCTF flash CTFs and worked through TryHackMe's Junior Penetration Tester and SOC Level 1 paths.

-What draws me to this field is my burning curiosity: a setting where investigation and analytical thinking matter; and the process of digging into how a threat or system works and engineering solutions around it.
+What draws me to this field is my burning curiosity: a setting where investigation and analytical thinking matter, and the process of digging into how a threat or system works and engineering solutions around it.
 I'm looking forward to bringing my skills and mindset to a Cybersecurity Analyst or Professional IT role where I can help protect the systems and data people depend on.

+## Learning Path
+# 2022
+- B.S. in Cybersecurity — Loyola University Chicago
+# 2024
+- Completed Computer Security, Networks, and Operating Systems coursework; competed in my first National Cyber League challenge
+# 2025
+- Completed advanced coursework in Intrusion Detection & Security, Network Security, and Computer Forensics
+# 2026
+- Earned CompTIA Security+ certification and graduated from Loyola University Chicago with a B.S. in Cybersecurity and a minor in Computer Crime and Forensics
+# What's Next?
+- Cisco Certified Network Associate (CCNA) — to be completed by October 2026
+- CodePath Intermediate Cybersecurity Course Certificate — to be completed by November 2026
+- AZ-900 Microsoft Azure Fundamentals — to be determined
+- Splunk Core Certification — to be determined

 ## Projects
 - Cybersecurity Policies, Procedures and Best Practices
-- Risk Assesment Project
+- Risk Assessment Project
 - Network Infrastructure and Security Design
 - Packet Analysis Project
 - Configuring Snort (IPS/IDS) Detection Rules